learn-academy-2023-alpha/tic-tac-toe-shmik-shmack-shmo/README.md

 - As a user, I can click on a square to mark it.

 ✅ branch click-square
 -set up onclick event for Square
-  -onclick will trigger a function that will place a symbol or emoji in the box clicked.
+-onclick will trigger a function called handleGamePlay that will place a symbol or emoji in the box clicked.
+-link our function to our square.js file with a prop

-- As a user, my partner can click on a square after me and see their mark.
+- ✅As a user, my partner can click on a square after me and see their mark.

+  branch partner-click
+  -create a state for playerOne and set it to true -within our handleGamePlay function, create an if conditional that if playerOne is true place an x and else place an o.
+  -then set the updatedSquares and swap the state of player one by using setPlayerOne(!playerOne) within our function

 - As a user, I can't click on a square that has already been marked.
 - As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
 - As a user, I can't continue playing the game after the game has been won.